-Where a Medical Practitioner has been requested to provide medical records and the doctor needs to review the records prior to provision (to redact non work-related injury information), the time taken to review the records is to be billed under WCO002 at the rate specified above at 5(4).
-The hourly rate is to be pro-rated into 5 minute blocks to reflect the time taken.
+Where a Medical Practitioner has been requested to provide medical records and the doctor needs to review the records prior to provision (to redact non work-related injury information), the time taken to review the records is to be billed under WCO002 at the pro-rata rates specified above at 5(4).
 This fee can be billed in addition to the fees stated above for provision of medical records by hard copy or electronically.

-(6) Fees for Assistance at Operation are calculated at 20% of the principal Surgeon/Medical Practitioner's fee for surgical procedure/s performed, but only those surgical procedure/s where an assistance fee is allowed for in the MBS, or \$393.20, whichever is the greater.
-Assistance at Operation is only payable once per eligible item number performed by the principal Surgeon irrespective of the number of Medical Practitioners providing Assistance at Operation.
+- (6) Fees for Assistance at Operation are calculated at 20% of the principal Surgeon/Medical Practitioner's fee for the surgical procedure/s performed, but only those surgical procedure/s where an assistance fee is allowed for in the MBS, or \$393.20, whichever is the greater.
+Assistance at Operation is only payable once per eligible item number performed by the principal Surgeon irrespective of the number of Medical Practitioners providing Assistance at Operation. - (7) Telehealth consultations are to be paid in accordance with this Order (noting those items specifically excluded in Clause 7 of this Order).
+Medical Practitioners are to bill for Telehealth consultations using the same AMA Fees List item number normally billed for a face to face consultation, with the addition of a 'T' as a suffix to the item number e.g. AA020T (Level B consultation delivered via telehealth) versus AA020 (Level B consultation delivered face to face).
+The fee payable remains the same.
+No additional fee (e.g. facility fees) can be charged in relation to the consultation. - (8) Fees for Multiple operations or injuries are to be paid in accordance with the AMA List 'Multiple Operations Rule' with the exception of: